sfc-gh-jbellegarde/sfquickstarts/site/sfguides/src/cortex_ai_demo_framework/cortex_ai_demo_framework.md

 ## Overview
 Duration: 5

-The Cortex AI Demo Framework enables rapid creation of sophisticated demo applications using Snowflake Cortex AI.
-This framework transforms what traditionally takes weeks of development into a 5-minute setup process.
+Demo development is crucial for businesses to showcase their AI capabilities and win new customers.
+Through rapid prototyping and professional presentation tools, businesses can transform weeks of development into minutes of setup, dramatically accelerating sales cycles and proof-of-concept delivery.

-In this Quickstart, you will build a complete demo development platform that includes:
+In this Quickstart, we will build a comprehensive demo development platform called "Cortex AI Demo Framework".
+This demonstrates how to use Snowflake Cortex AI functions to create synthetic data, build interactive analytics, deploy search capabilities, and generate complete demonstration environments.
-- **Synthetic Data Generator** - AI-powered realistic data creation
-- **Cortex Search Service** - Semantic search capabilities
-- **Cortex Analyst Integration** - Natural language query interface
-- **Snow Visualizer** - Reusable dashboard components
-- **YAML Wizard** - Automated semantic model creation

-This Quickstart demonstrates the complete framework with:
+This Quickstart showcases the complete Cortex AI Demo Framework with:
-- **Multi-component demo platform** with data generation, analytics, and visualization tools
+- **8-application integrated demo platform** with Framework Overview, Synthetic Data Generator, Data Provider, Structured Tables, YAML Wizard, Semantic Model Creator, Demo Orchestrator, and Advanced Visualizations
-- **AI-powered workflows** using all Cortex functions (SENTIMENT, EXTRACT_ANSWER, COMPLETE)
+- **AI-powered data generation** using all Cortex functions
-- **Reusable templates** for rapid demo creation across any use case
+- **Advanced semantic search** and automated model creation
+- **Cortex Search Service** for intelligent data discovery
+- **Cortex Analyst integration** for natural language queries
-- **Interactive Streamlit applications** with professional UI/UX
+- **Production-ready applications** with professional UI/UX
-- **Production-ready architecture** with proper data layer organization

 ### What You Will Build
-- Complete demo development framework platform
+- Complete 8-application integrated demo platform
-- AI-powered synthetic data generation system
+- AI-powered synthetic data generation system using Cortex functions
-- Advanced analytics and visualization components
+- Advanced semantic modeling and search capabilities
+- Professional demo orchestration and configuration tools
-- Interactive Cortex Search and Analyst integration
+- Interactive Cortex Search Service for semantic discovery
-- Multiple Streamlit applications for different use cases
+- Production-ready Streamlit applications with advanced visualizations
-- Reusable templates for future demos
+- Reusable framework for rapid demo creation across any industry

 ### What You Will Learn
-- How to set up a scalable demo development framework
+- How to set up a production demo development pipeline with Snowflake
-- How to use Snowflake Notebooks for complex AI workflows
+- How to use Snowflake Notebooks for complex AI demo workflows
-- How to implement all Cortex AI functions in a production setting
+- How to implement all Cortex AI functions (SENTIMENT, EXTRACT_ANSWER, COMPLETE)
-- How to build reusable dashboard and analytics components
+- How to build scalable demo platforms with synthetic data
-- How to create automated semantic models and YAML configurations
+- How to create automated semantic models and search services
-- How to deploy multiple interactive Streamlit applications
+- How to deploy interactive Streamlit applications in Snowflake

 ### Prerequisites
 - Familiarity with Python and SQL